 Yes, lust—a lust for mystical experiences.
 It’s shrouded in a desire for Jesus; but if they truly wanted Jesus, then they would heed the words of those who discern spirits.
 They would crave true discernment rather than racing to the next big wave of spiritual distraction.
 They would appreciate the Word of God for what it is.
 Many Charismatics don’t really want Jesus.
 They say they do, but their actions speak louder than their words.

-In the spirit of Paul’s words, I challenge you to leave those who have lost connection with the Head.
+Leave those who have lost connection with the Head.
 They are blind guides!
-Heed the warnings of those who discern spirits.
-Flee from those who go into great detail about spiritual experiences with angels at the expense of declaring Christ and Him crucified.
+Heed the warnings of those who truly discern spirits—not internet heresy-hunters who demonize anyone they disagree with but real believers who you personally know.
+Flee from those who go into great detail about spiritual experiences with angels while paying no attention to Christ and Him crucified.

 Your fellow Charismatic Christians want and need an encounter with the true Jesus, so give it to them!
 Steer them away from the distractions of the devil and point them to Jesus!
 Expose the “Blind Guides” who have “lost connection with the head.”

 It’s about time we had our minds truly offended.